bljohnsondev/mishos/docs/docker.md

 - `WATCHLIST_RECENT_LIMIT` - This is how many episodes to show on the recently watched tab.
 - `CRON_PROVIDER_UPDATE` - This is a cron string that defines the interval to get show updates from the provider.
 If unset it defaults to 12 AM.
 - `RUN_MIGRATION` - This should be set to `1` for the **first run of the app** only.
 This instructs the backend to initialize the empty database.
+- `CORS` - This is your Mishos URL.
+You can also set this to `*` to allow all but this isn't recommended.
+- `TOKEN_DURATION` - This is the number of days the authentication token is valid.

 ## First Run